Steven-McGinnis/PacketSniffer-C-NetworkSecurity/README.md

 ## Acknowledgments

 This project was created as part of a **Network Security** class to gain hands-on experience in network traffic analysis and packet inspection.
-Special thanks to the instructor for their guidance and for inspiring this educational project.

 ---